AmberMurray/sam-crud-api/notes.md

 What is port?
 PORT is a property we set inside the environment variable. process.env is something generic to express.

 app.use('/artists', artists) - the /artists part is the prefix for the url

+bodyParser is the thing that puts everything inside req.body

 # MVC